-Dr Richard Hammel stepped down as a non-executive director effective from 12 February 2014.
+1 Dr Richard Hammel stepped down as a non-executive director effective from 12 February 2014.
 He remained as a consultant with the company until 30 June 2014.

-Mr Martin Rogers stepped down as a non-executive director effective from 15 November 2013.
+2 Mr Martin Rogers stepped down as a non-executive director effective from 15 November 2013.

-Mr Pete Meyers was appointed as a non-executive director on 12 February 2014.
+3 Mr Pete Meyers was appointed as a non-executive director on 12 February 2014.
 Mr Meyers will be paid up to \$105,000 per annum in equity or cash in lieu of equity if the terms of the equity grant are not approved by shareholders at the next AGM.
 No remuneration has been paid to Mr Meyers for the period of service to 30 June 2014.

-to performance and those that are fixed are as follows:
+The relative proportions of remuneration that are linked to performance and those that are fixed are as follows: